bradleyoesch/bradleyoesch.github.io/recipes/chili/index.md

 1. Mash into paste, alternating cutting and mashing with side of knife
     - **1 anchovy fillet**
     - Pinch of salt
-1. In medium bowl
+1. In medium bowl, crush by hand
-    1. Crush **1 28oz can whole peeled tomatoes** by hand, saving all juices
+    1. **1 28oz can whole peeled tomatoes**
 1. In small bowl
     - **1 cup unsalted chicken stock**
     - **2 T fish sauce**